DavidCWebs/CWroots/README.md

 ## Installation

-Clone the git repo - `git clone git://github.com/roots/roots.git` - or [download it](https://github.com/roots/roots/zipball/master) and then rename the directory to the name of your theme or website.
+Clone this repo and then rename the directory to the name of your theme or website.
 [Install Grunt](http://gruntjs.com/getting-started), and then install the dependencies for Roots contained in `package.json` by running the following from the Roots theme directory:

 ```
 npm install